-We all have different reactions to difficult experiences and this is true for individuals who have experienced sexual assault.
-Each victim has a unique reaction to the assault and may respond to the crisis in a variety of ways.
+We all have different reactions to difficult experiences, and this is true for individuals who have experienced sexual assault.
+Each victim has a unique reaction to the assault and may respond to the crisis differently.
 Some of the more common responses are described below to help victims and their loved ones better understand the impact of sexual violence.

 If you are struggling to support someone who has been sexually assaulted, we invite you to contact us.
 We can help you process your own feelings and offer the support you need to be strong, respectful, and patient as you support your loved one.

 We are here to help all people affected by sexual violence.
 Let us know how we can support you.